Lorentzian Cheeger-Gromov convergence and temporal functions: Abstract

 \section{Abstract}

-Uniqueness (up to isometries) and existence of limits are analyzed in the context of Cheeger–Gromov convergence of spacetimes.
-To face the non-compactness of the vector isometry group in the semi-Riemanian setting, standard {\em pointed} convergence is strenghtened to {\em anchored} convergence (which requires the convergence of a timelike direction in the Lorenzian case).
-Then, a local isometry between the neighborhoods of the basepoints is found, and extended globally under geodesic completeness and simple connectedness.
-In spacetimes, by using Cauchy temporal functions as both strengthenings of the anchor and tools to ``Wick rotate'' metrics, a new notion of convergence for globally hyperbolic spacetimes (including the case of timelike boundaries) is introduced.
-The machinery of Riemannian Cheeger-Gromov theory becomes applicable after revisiting the tools related to time functions and studying their connections with Sormani-Vega null distance.
-In particular, several results with interest on its own right are obtained such as: time functions are locally Lipschitz up to rescaling, global and local characterizations of $h$-steep functions, independence of steepness and $h$-steepness for temporal functions, compatibility of both conditions for Cauchy temporal functions, and the stability of the latter.
+Uniqueness (up to isometries) and existence of limits are studied in the context of Cheeger–Gromov convergence of spacetimes.
+To address the non-compactness of the vector isometry group in the semi-Riemannian setting, standard {\em pointed} convergence is strengthened to {\em anchored} convergence, which in the Lorentzian case requires the convergence of a timelike direction.
+This allows one to construct a local isometry between the neighborhoods of the basepoints, which can be extended globally under geodesic completeness or just inextensibility.
+In spacetimes, by using Cauchy temporal functions as both strengthening of anchors and tools to ``Wick rotate'' metrics, a special notion of convergence for globally hyperbolic spacetimes (including those with timelike boundaries) is introduced.
+After revisiting the tools related to time functions and studying their connections with Sormani-Vega null distance, the machinery of Riemannian Cheeger-Gromov theory becomes applicable.
+In particular, several results of independent interest are obtained, including local regularity of time functions up to rescaling, global and local characterizations of $h$-steep functions, independence of steepness and $h$-steepness for temporal functions, compatibility of both conditions for Cauchy temporal functions, and the stability of the latter.